-4. If the detector is located in a radiation field higher than 800 mR/h and the meter displays the following sequence of readings: 800 mR/h, 600 mR/h, 0.00 mR/h - this indicates the high range geiger is malfunctioning.

-Note: It is recommended to check the meter and the detector with a calibration source, to ensure correct operation.
-Check:

-Background field during two minutes,

-50 mR/h for the low range Geiger,

-5.00 R/h for the high range Geiger.
+- 1. The detector is located in a radiation field higher than 1,500 mR/h, and the high range Geiger is defective.
+This alarm appears instantly.
+This may also occur if the pole is placed in manual high range and left in a very low background area. - Note: It is recommended to check the meter and the detector with a calibration source, to ensure correct operation.
+Check: Background field during two minutes, 50 mR/h for the low range Geiger, 5.00 R/h for the high range Geiger.